Dark-Alex-17/managarr/README.md

 docker run --rm -it -v /home/aclarke/.config/managarr/config.yml:/root/.config/managarr/config.yml darkalex17/managarr:latest
 ```

-You can also clone this repo and run `make docker` to build a docker image locally and run it using the above command.
+You can also clone this repo and run `just build-docker` to build a docker image locally and run it using the above command.

-Please note that you will need to create and popular your configuration file first before starting the container.
+Please note that you will need to create and populate your configuration file first before starting the container.
 Otherwise, the container will fail to start.

 **Note:** If you run into errors using relative file paths when mounting the volume with the configuration file, try using an absolute path.